Transition from Traditional to Irrigated Agriculture

 FGD's on Gomal Zam containing issues of the people were discussed in the steering and review committee of P&D for GZAP on 01/01/2014. more

-Regional Institute of Policy Research and Training (RIPORT) 10, C, Railway Road, University Town, Peshawar is a registered, nonprofit organization formed in 2005.
+Regional Institute of Policy Research and Training (RIPORT) 10, C, Sifwat Ghayur Road, University Town, Peshawar is a registered, nonprofit organization formed in 2005.
 The Institute is presently operating in Khyber Pukhtunkhwa and the Federally Administered Tribal Areas.
 It has plans to extend its operations to other parts of the country.
 It also envisages operating in other countries.
-RIPORT undertakes research in policies related to security, social protection, finance, economy, governance and human rights in the region.
+RIPORT undertakes research and statistical surveys in policies related to security, social protection, finance, economy, governance and human rights in the region and projects leading towards agriculture improvment, disaster, livelihoods etc.

 RIPORT excels in training, project management and research based on physical surveys.